SoftwareHeritage/swh-deposit/docs/getting-started.rst

 ===============

-This is a guide for how to prepare and push a software deposit with the swh-deposit commands.
+This is a guide for how to prepare and push a software deposit with the `swh deposit` commands.

-The api is rooted at https://deposit.softwareheritage.org/1.
+The API is rooted at https://deposit.softwareheritage.org/1.

 For more details, see the `main documentation <./index.html>`__.